ropensci-archive/citesdb/README.md

 ### Getting the data

-When you first load the package you will see a message like this:
+When you first load the package, you will see a message like this:

     library(citesdb)
     #> Local CITES database empty or corrupt.
 Download with cites_db_download()